 The Complete GS1-128 Guide

 More than just a barcode.
 Master the data structure required for global logistics compliance and regulated supply chain identification.
+For healthcare GS1-128 labels with drug serialization, try our pharmaceutical barcode generator.

 Regulated Data Structure

-**GS1-128** is not a unique symbology but a specialized application of the Code 128 standard.
-It uses a strictly regulated data structure that allows scanners to distinguish between different types of information—such as weights, dates, and batch numbers—within a single scan.
+It uses a strictly regulated data structure that allows hardware scanners and enterprise software systems (like SAP or Oracle) to instantly distinguish between different types of information—such as product weights, expiration dates, and batch numbers—all within a single physical scan.

 GS1-128 Logistics Tool